arnab000007/Walmart-Sale-Forecasting/README.md

 ![Find the importance of Fuel price](https://user-images.githubusercontent.com/70307607/121475394-f713e480-c9e2-11eb-831c-3f923bfe3dbf.png)

 ##### Observations
-1. We have seen that average weekly sales are increased from the previous month irrespective of fuel price.
+1. We have seen that average weekly sales have increased from the previous month irrespective of fuel price.
-2. In minimum fuel price month, price down by 3.5 per cent and the sale was increased by 11.8 per cent.
+2. In the minimum fuel price month, price fell by 3.5 per cent and the sale was increased by 11.8 per cent.
 There may be a reason for the fuel price decrease.
 We have to consider that this month has a holiday.

 #### Similarly, we can get a similar plot for Temperature, CPI and Unemployment Rate